US Salernitana 1919: From Unione Sportiva Salernitana to Salernitana Calcio 1919

 The Salerno-based club was originally founded in 1919 as the Unione Sportiva Salernitana.
 The club was known as Società Sportiva Salernitanaudax for a time during the 1920s following a merger with Audax Salerno.
 In 1978, the club was renamed Salernitana Sport.
 The club has spent the majority of their history at the Serie B and Serie C levels of Italian football.

 Salernitana play their home matches at Stadio Arechi.

 In their early years, Salernitana competed in the regional Italian Football Championship.
 They played at this level for four seasons during the 1920s.
-Since that time the club returned to the top level of Italian football twice; they played in Serie A during 1947–48 and 1998–99.
+Since that time the club reached the top level of Italian football twice; they played in Serie A during 1947–48 and 1998–99.

 In 2005, the club went bankrupt but was restarted by Antonio Lombardi, changing the name from Salernitana Sport to Salernitana Calcio 1919.

 In 2011, the club did not appeal against a decision by Commissione di Vigilanza sulle Società di Calcio Professionistiche (Co.Vi.So.C) and was excluded from Italian football.